"The artisanally-crafted worksona of one of the many gremlins of the internet"

 How boring the internet is these days, huge corporations,

-people saying you shouldnevermind, I'm trying to stop complaining about people
+people saying you shouldnevermind, I'm trying to quit complaining about people

 - Currently working on